Heidi's Children: Plot

 While everyone is welcoming Marta's parents, the children make a discovery in the garden.
 They find half of a gold cross that is the other half to a locket that was handed down from Marta's grandmother.
 This is the item that was in the package left by the Uncle and it is engraved with the letter TH - MK - Tobias Halm and Marta Kruse.

 The grandfather's story unfolds.
-He was an Austrian soldier who met and married Jamy and Marta's grandmother.
-But she was used to fine things and a rich lifestyle that he could not maintain.
+He was an Austrian who met and married Jamy and Marta's grandmother, but she was used to fine things and a rich lifestyle that he could not maintain.
 He did everything he could to make his wife happy, but she left him and went home to her parents, taking their baby son - Jamy and Marta's father - with her.
 The older son - Heidi's father - stayed with the Uncle.
 Heidi and Jamy are delighted to discover they are cousins and the reunited family celebrates, although Marta does not understand.

 Marta is given permission to remain with Heidi and Peter.
 They move up to the chalet on the Alm over the summer where Peter sets up a cheese factory.
-Jamy goes with her parents to Vaud where she marries Max, a local geologist she met through them.
-But Marta is still not happy.
-She constantly fears that the hand will reach down once more and snatch away those she loves.
+Jamy goes with her parents to Vaud where she marries Max, a local geologist she met through them, but Marta is still not happy, as she constantly fears that the hand will reach down once more and snatch away those she loves.

 In an effort to help, Heidi takes Marta on a hike to her "enchanted garden".
 She tells Marta the Uncle's story and she finally understands.
 On their return to the chalet, they discover that Martali is missing.
 Despite the growing darkness, Marta sets out to find the little girl.
 After hours of searching the mountainside, she takes refuge under Rainy Day Rock where she finds Martali asleep.
 Martali gets scared and starts to scream.
 In trying to calm her, Marta has a realisation of how difficult she must have been for her mother to deal with, and it leads her to decide to go and stay with her parents for the summer.